tony-zg/react-jest/README.md

 - the label of a form element
 - the text content of a button or
 - the value of the aria-label attribute

+## getByLabelText

+getByLabelText will search for the label that matches the given text, then find the element associated with that label